6th officer fired after beating death of Tyre Nichols

-NASHVILLE, Tenn.
-(AP) — A sixth Memphis officer was fired Friday after an internal police investigation showed he violated multiple department policies in the violent arrest of Tyre Nichols, including complying with rules surrounding the deployment of a stun gun, officials said.
+A sixth Memphis officer was fired Friday after an internal police investigation showed he violated multiple department policies in the violent arrest of Tyre Nichols, including rules surrounding the deployment of a stun gun, officials said.

 Preston Hemphill had previously been suspended as he was investigated for his role in the Jan.
 7 arrest of Nichols, who died three days later.
 Five Memphis officers have already been fired and charged with second-degree murder in Nichols' death.